 Sleep apnea puts you in this weird twilight state between awake and asleep.
 That’s why people who suffer from this often have sleep behavior problems.
 You could learn you’ve been sleepwalking, talking in your sleep, and even sleep eating.
 Since you’re not very aware at these times, it can be dangerous.

-Call us today at our Bridgeport/Trumbull dental office (203-372-1220) or our Shelton dental office (203-378-9737) to make your appointment for sleep apnea treatment.
+Call us today at our Bridgeport/Trumbull dental office (203-372-1220) or our Shelton dental office (203-378-9737) or use our online tool to make your appointment for sleep apnea treatment.
 Bad snoring can be much more than just annoying — it can be dangerous.
 Thankfully, the dentists at DeJesus Dental Group are recognized by Sleep Group Solutions as knowing how to treat your sleep apnea.